conductiveai/catalyst-docs/events.md

 order: 5
 date: 2023-08-02
 ---
-# Sending events
+# Sending Events in Catalyst

-By default, adding your `API_KEY` will automatically send a registration event to Catalyst’s backend so we know you use exists and logged into your application.
+By default, adding your `API_KEY` will automatically send a registration event to Catalyst’s backend and record when users have logged into your application.

 !!! :warning:
-In order to effectively use the features of Catalyst though, it is important you identify you user using `CatalystSDK.identify()` and identify them using your own internal user ID.
+In order to effectively use the features of Catalyst, it is important to identify your users using `CatalystSDK.identify()` and label them using your own internal user ID.
 This will be vital when integrating additional features.
 !!!

 ### Identify

-Identify a user with your application/games unique internal ID instead of a Catalyst.
+You can identify a user with your application or game's unique internal ID instead of with Catalyst.
 If not provided, Catalyst will generate a random but unique identifier.
 If this method is never called, then unique visitors will be identified by a randomly generated UUID generated the first time they launch your application.

 ```csharp
 CatalystSDK.Instance.Identify("USER_UNIQUE_ID", new Dictionary<string, object>{